Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 What is the difference in taste?

-The Americano and long black coffee differ in taste because of how the water is added to your cup.
+The Americano and long black coffee differ in taste due to the way water is added to the cup.

-With the Americano, the water is poured straight into the cup with the espresso coffee inside.
+With the Americano, water is poured directly into the cup containing espresso coffee.

 This results in a smooth and balanced flavor profile as the hot water dilutes some of the intense bitterness often associated with espresso shots.